m3talliz3d/Sprints_Capstone-Final-Project/README.md

   - Navigate to VPC:
     - go to "Your VPC" and delete the created VPC.
     - Run the script again and choose option "5".

+## Planned Changes
+- [ ] Ansible: Change Ansible directory to Galaxy.
+- [ ] Terrafrom: Change Teraaform directory to  Modules.
+- [ ] Terraform: Import Network interfaces & ELB to Terraform to fix issue in the [known issues section](#on-terraform-destroy-you-will-have-issue-with-deleteing-vpc-and-it-will-fail-workaround)

 ## Issues & Contributions
 So far I am not familiar with maintaining issues on the project, yet it is still work in progress and trying to make sure that most issues is resolved, I will keep updating the [Issues Section](#Known-Issues).